Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Conclusion

 In this work, we have explored the observational phenomenology of oscillatons, a class of time-periodic solitonic configurations supported by real scalar fields.
 By constructing fully relativistic oscillaton solutions through a Fourier-expanded decomposition of the Einstein--Klein--Gordon equations, we identified the most compact configurations and characterized their spacetime structure.
 We demonstrated that these objects support oscillatory circular orbits at all radii, including regions well inside the stellar interior, and that slight perturbations of these orbits exhibit epicyclic modulations that closely track the predictions obtained from the time-averaged metric.
 These results extend the parallel between oscillatons and boson stars, highlighting that stable bound orbits are a robust feature of light-field solitons.

 We further analyzed light propagation in oscillaton geometries, revealing the presence of caustics, rainbow scattering, and partial visibility of emitters located inside the star.
 These lensing features, while qualitatively similar to those of fluid stars or boson stars, acquire an additional layer of complexity due to the underlying time dependence of the metric.
-This time dependence has particularly striking consequences for accretion-disk imaging: the redshift oscillations modulate the observed intensity, producing a characteristic breathing pattern in which central bright regions and ring-like structures alternate over a timescale set by the scalar-field mass.
+This time dependence has particularly striking consequences for accretion-disk imaging: the redshift oscillations modulate the observed intensity, producing a characteristic breathing pattern in which central bright regions and ringlike structures alternate over a timescale set by the scalar-field mass.
 Using central-emission, Novikov--Thorne-like models, and a combination of both, we showed that this variability is robust across different accretion prescriptions and persists even for inclined viewing angles.

 Finally, we assessed the relevance of these features for supermassive oscillatons that might reside at galactic centers.
 Restoring physical units, we found that the oscillation period lies within the observational window of the Event Horizon Telescope for the masses appropriate to Sgr~A$^{*}$ and M87$^{*}$.
-This suggests that horizon-scale imaging may be able to test, or potentially constrain, the existence of oscillaton-like configurations through the detection (or absence) of such ``twinkling'' behavior.
+This suggests that horizon-scale imaging may be able to test, or potentially constrain, the existence of oscillatonlike configurations through the detection (or absence) of such ``twinkling'' behavior.
 More broadly, our results reinforce the idea that time-dependent solitonic structures sourced by ultralight fields can imprint distinctive signatures on electromagnetic observables, providing a promising avenue for probing beyond-Standard-Model physics in the strong-gravity regime.

-Future work may include extending these results to rotating oscillatons, incorporating radiative transfer in more realistic accretion flows, and examining the interplay between oscillaton dynamics and the evolution of surrounding matter fields.
-These developments would further clarify the astrophysical viability of oscillatons and sharpen their observational predictions.
+Future work may include extending these results to rotating oscillatons, incorporating radiative transfer in more realistic accretion flows, and examining the interplay between oscillaton dynamics and the evolution of surrounding matter fields. {The results presented here should be interpreted as a proof of principle: we demonstrate that time-dependent spacetimes can imprint periodic signatures on observables.
+A full assessment of detectability, including realistic accretion physics and interferometric reconstruction, is beyond the scope of this work.} These developments would further clarify the astrophysical viability of oscillatons and sharpen their observational predictions.
 Work along these lines is currently underway.